West End Substation

 This Park Board-led consultation is now getting underway, with public consultation expected in October 2019.

 Our electricity system in downtown Vancouver is aging and needs upgrades.
 A new substation in the West End is needed to replace Dal Grauer Substation to ensure our customers in downtown Vancouver continue to have access to reliable power.

 Our traditional approach to developing new substations is to determine where they're needed, search for appropriate sites, and then build them above-ground.
-We all know downtown land is scarce and expensive – over the last year, we've explored all available options for a new substation in the West End, which would take up almost half a city block if it were built above-ground.
+We all know downtown land is scarce and expensive – over the last few years, we explored all available options for a new substation in the West End, which would take up almost half a city block if it were built above-ground.
 Most suitable and available properties in the West End are currently being used for housing which would need to be removed if purchased for a future West End Substation.
 If we bought a private property, we'd follow our traditional approach of building an above-ground substation as the cost of private land would make undergrounding the substation cost-prohibitive.